Jack the Ripper in fiction: Music

 Link Wray's 1959 instrumental "Jack the Ripper" begins with an evil laugh and a woman's scream.
 These devices were also used in "Jack the Ripper" (1963), originally recorded by Screaming Lord Sutch and covered by The White Stripes, The Horrors, Black Lips, The Sharks and Jack & The Rippers.
 The mockumentary This Is Spinal Tap (1984) features a vignette in which the band discusses the possibility of composing a rock opera about Jack the Ripper's life, called Saucy Jack in reference to the Saucy Jacky postcard supposedly sent by the Ripper.
+The song actually showed up as a bonus track on the 2009 Spinal Tap album Back From the Dead.

 Metal bands are particularly keen to associate themselves with the "bloodshed and sleaze" image of the Ripper.
 Songs entitled "The Ripper" were recorded by Judas Priest in 1976, and Praying Mantis in 1979.
 American deathcore band Whitechapel derived its name from the inner-city district Whitechapel in London, the location of the Jack the Ripper murders.
 Accordingly, the band's debut album The Somatic Defilement is a first-person narrative concept album based on Jack the Ripper.
 The Texan metal group Ripper went for a more direct choice of name, and vocalists with the groups Meridian and Sodomizer adopted the names Jack D. Ripper and Ripper, respectively.
 Gothic metalcore sextet Motionless in White released a song entitled "London in Terror" as a single from their debut album Creatures.
 Extreme metal band Macabre's album Murder Metal features a track called "Jack the Ripper"; the lyrics are simply the contents of the Dear Boss letter.